ArctiqTeam/copilot-bootcamp-java/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Simple coding exercises using GitHub Copilot, focusing on understanding its suggestions and capabilities.
 - Pair programming: One 'pilot' codes, the other guides using Copilot's suggestions.

-  - Step 1 - Taxiing to the Runway - Run existing unit tests
+    - Step 1 - Taxying to the Runway - Run Existing Unit Tests
-  - Step 2 - Pre-takeoff Pilot Checks - Completing Unit Tests
+    - Step 2 - Pre-takeoff Pilot Checks - Improving Test Coverage
-  - Step 3 - Takeoff - Adding Unit Tests for Case Sensitivity (Optional)
+    - Step 3 - Taking off - Applying TDD using Copilot
-  - Step 4 - Ascending to the Clouds: Creating the AirfieldController from thin air (Optional)
+    - Step 4 - Ascending to the Clouds: Creating the AirfieldController from Thin Air (Optional)

 ### Step 1: Taxiing to the Runway - Run existing unit tests